DO4TECH/01-Learn-Rust/README.md

 I have been a professional developer for almost 20 years, and like many professional developers I have used many programming languages in my career (C, C++, Fortran, Java, Scala, JavaScript, TypeScript, Python, Go, etc.).

-It's been a while now that I've been wanting to learn Rust and write an article on Medium so I decide to do both at the same time.
+It's been a while now that **I wanted** to learn Rust and also to write a article on Medium so I decided to do both at the same time.

-Although it is not my mother tongue, I will write my articles in English.
+Although it is not my mother tongue, I wrote this article in English.
 Maybe there will be some mistakes or some weird turns of phrase, please be kind to me but do not hesitate to correct me, I'm only asking for improvement :).

-In this first article I describe how to create a complete Rust development environment, usable from a browser and contained in a docker image.
-We will also write our first program and learn how to use the debugger.
+In this article, I describe how to create a complete Rust development environment, usable from a browser and contained in a docker image.
+We are also going to write our first program and learn how to use the debugger.

 For those who are very impatient, the link to the github repository is given in the conclusion.

 ## Create a portable development environment

-To begin we will create a Dockerfile containing all the necessary tools to program in rust.
+To begin we are going to create a Dockerfile containing all the necessary tools to program in Rust.
 This is how this Dockerfile looks like:
 ```dockerfile
 FROM ubuntu:20.04